The Election Fraud Quiz II

 a) state win probabilities, b) state electoral votes, c) both, d) neither

-24 In 2004 Bush’s final approval rating was 48%.
-The National Exit Poll had 53%.
-The change was due to
+24 In 2004 Bush’s final pre-election approval rating was 48%, but it was 53% in the adjusted National Exit Poll.
+The discrepancy was due to

 a) late change in approval, b) different polls, c) forcing the exit poll to match the recorded vote

-25 The True Vote Model is designed to calculate the fraud-free (true) vote.
-It utilizes exit poll shares and calculates returning voters based on the prior election
+25 The True Vote Model is designed to calculate the fraud-free vote.
+The TVM utilizes final exit poll shares but estimates returning voters based on the prior election

 a) recorded vote, b) votes cast, c) unadjusted exit poll, d) true vote, e) all